 Material related to her professional career occupies the larger portion of this collection including recording and performance contracts, financial records, fan mail, and performance notes.
 Several collections of Scottish folk song lyrics, indexed by Redpath, are also included, along with listings of her recorded material.
 One series is dedicated to her later work with Serge Hovey, an undertaking especially dear to her.
 This series includes an interview transcript and material related to several of their Burns recordings.
 Of particular interest is the Manuscript series, as it contains several versions of an unpublished manuscript of traditional Scottish folksongs (Scottish Songs: A Personal Collection) selected by Redpath.
 The manuscript versions contain her reflections and notes on these particular songs and why they were chosen, as well as photographs she selected to accompany them.
 The Oversized series contains a 2003 proof copy of the manuscript as well as copies of a concert poster entitled Jean Redpath Sings: 50 years.

 When Redpath passed away in 2014, she bequeathed her music rights to USC Libraries, which receives the proceeds of the sale of her music.
-CDs and digital downloads of her music can be purchased from Amazon or CD Baby.
+CDs and digital downloads of her music can be purchased from CD Baby.